Mary-xl/MarysBlog/_posts/2019-11-11-3D-point-cloud-alignment.md

     - point cloud processing
 ---

-_This post intends to discuss some of the 3D point cloud alignment techniques based on data provided by [1] and the PCL library tutorial [2]_
+_This post intends to discuss some of the commonly used 3D point cloud processing techniques based on data provided by [1] and the PCL library tutorial [2]_

 ## Alignment Techniques
 ### ICP